 The Johns Hopkins Brain Injury Outcomes (BIOS) Division is a clinical trial coordinating center (data management center, imaging reading center, and enrollment center) within the Johns Hopkins School of Medicine Department of Neurology.
 Its focus is to provide multicenter management to clinical trials evaluating therapeutic, preventive, and diagnostic interventions.
 Led by Dr. Daniel F. Hanley, BIOS has unique expertise in the coordination and management of trials investigating rare neurologic disorders, acute neurologic ICU conditions, rehabilitation, and functional outcomes.
-Since the 1990s, BIOS has coordinated international, federally funded and industry-sponsored trials across a range of conditions for Hopkins investigators within the departments of neurology, neurosurgery, anesthesiology and critical care medicine, hematology, and neuroradiology, as well as investigators at other academic centers across the U.S.
+Since the 1990s, BIOS has coordinated international, federally funded, and industry-sponsored trials across a range of conditions for investigators at Hopkins and other academic centers across the U.S.

 - Injury, recovery and outcomes

 - Surgical and ICU protocols and performance

 - Timeline analyses comparing physiologic measurements to dosing and adverse events, and performance within timeframes